 • Museum/Converted canal warehouse

 The small, charming community of North Utica has 1000 people and sits along the Illinois River near Starved Rock.
 Complete with an old stone warehouse designed to store cargo for the Illinois and Michigan Canal, historic downtown block, and 1-room schoolhouse built in 1865 North Utica complements the host of outdoor activities offered nearby.
 A monument to the French missionary Jacques Marquette graces the town’s Catholic Church.
 North Utica, or Utica, as it is commonly referred to, became a prosperous town due to mining nearby clay and sand deposits.
+Be sure to see the historic Spring Valley House and Half-Way House on Dee Bennett Road.

 Day 1, Stop 5: